I Want To...

 A Johns Hopkins cardiologist shares why these devices work to improve heart health for so many people, along with five easy ways to incorporate one into your daily life.

-Many people miss out on the power of cardiac rehab after heart surgery or a heart event.
-But a Johns Hopkins cardiologist says it could be more powerful than any pill to help you heal your heart, lose weight and boost your overall health.
+A Johns Hopkins cardiologist says it could be more powerful than any pill to help heal your heart and lose weight.

 From high-intensity interval training and indoor cycling to yoga and boot camp, a Johns Hopkins expert looks at the latest fitness crazes and how to know if they’re right for you.